philadams-zz/philadams.net/src/quotes.md

 > Courage is resistance to fear, mastery of fear, not absence of fear. _Mark Twain_

 -
+> Whenever you find yourself on the side of the majority, it's time to pause
+> and reflect. _Mark Twain_

+-
 > To attain knowledge, add things every day.
 To attain wisdom, subtract
 > things every day. _Lao Tzu_